karlospn/mytechramblings-site-source-code/content/posts/modernize-wcf-legacy-app-using-corewcf.md

 The WCF framework is not compatible with .NET Core or .NET 7, it only works with .NET Full Framework.

 The Microsoft recommendation if you want to modernize a WCF app is to migrate to gRPC, but that's not always a viable option.
-Maybe using SOAP is an inamovible constraint for you ( e.g.  a government services), maybe gRPC doesn't support some obscure feature that WCF does (e.g. Windows integrated authentication), mabye your WCF app is a public service and you can't force your costumers to make the change to another technology like REST or gRPC.
+Maybe using SOAP is an inamovible constraint for you ( e.g.  a government services), maybe gRPC doesn't support some obscure feature that WCF does (e.g. Windows integrated authentication), maybe your WCF app is a public service and you can't force your costumers to make the change to another technology like REST or gRPC.

 So, what are our options to modernize a WCF app if for some reason you can't move away from the WCF framework?
 The response to this question is: **CoreWCF**.